froodproton/froodproton.github.io/index.md

 ## Developerless Computing

 Run code without thinking about the code.
-Let developery focus on their strengths.
+Let developers focus on their strengths.

 ### Introduction
 Developerless computing is the next gen of development without taking care of developers.